consp1racy/android-support-preference/README.md

 - `ListPreference` can optionally show as a simple menu in a popup instead of a dialog.
 - `ColorPreference`
 - Preference long click listeners.
+- Title/summary text color and text appearance defined in Java or XML.

 <a name="how-to-use"/>
 ## How to use the library?